-There are many parts to orthodontic appliances and many ways the parts could malfunction.
-Each can significantly increase the amount of time in treatment.
+There are many parts to orthodontic appliances and many ways the parts could malfunction and any of them can significantly increase the amount of time in treatment.
 That’s why we work hard to minimize the risk that you’ll experience a problem.
 However, we understand that accidents happen and are happy to help out if you’re having trouble.
 If something seems wrong, please notify us as soon as possible so that we can schedule the appropriate amount of time to correct the issue at your next visit.
 If you are unsuccessful at resolving the issue using this resource, please call 208-323-4458 for assistance.
 Remember, wax is your best ally in a pinch and it’s free at our office—so make sure you have a supply at home.
-The following is a list of typical problems with appliances and some first-aid tips:
+The following is a list of typical problems with appliances:

 Bracket off: We’ll need to re-bond the bracket.
 If it’s a bracket on the last tooth and the wire is poking, try cutting the wire with nail clippers or wire cutters.